 When choosing payroll software, make sure that you select an option that comes with comprehensive customer support.
 If technical glitches occur, or you have trouble using a program, it is important that you can contact someone at your provider via email, phone, live chat or other support.
 This will ensure that you don’t end up making late staff payments because of a system issue.

 As well, see if the provider you choose for your payroll software has training courses (whether through videos, e-books, or in-person workshops) that you can take to learn how to use the program efficiently.
 This can not only save you time in the long run but also help to ensure that all aspects of your payroll are completed accurately.

 Outsource Payroll Tasks

-Lastly, if you hate having to take care of payroll-related tasks, don’t understand how to go about it properly, or simply don’t have the time or energy to do so, consider making your life easier by outsourcing this function to a specific PEO payroll service.
-Experts in the area of payroll always stay up to date on the latest laws and due dates, so they will ensure a payment or report is never lodged late or missed altogether, and that the numbers are correct without fail.
+Lastly, if you hate having to take care of payroll-related tasks, don’t understand how to go about it properly, or simply don’t have the time or energy to do so, consider making your life easier by outsourcing payroll to a specific PEO payroll service.
+PEO services have experts in the area of payroll who always stay up to date on the latest laws and due dates, so they will ensure payment or report is never lodged late or missed altogether, and that the numbers are correct without fail.

 - How Can Payroll Services Help Small Businesses Save Money?

 - 4 Big Reasons to Choose In-House Payroll Software